 - The 2 styles on the outer side will bite (pierce) the human skin, and the remaining (middle) stylet will enter the blood capillary of the host and draw blood.
 Also, the middle stylet injects some anticoagulant saliva to prevent blood clotting.

 Do Fleas Bite Humans?
 Where?
-7 Secrets
+Home Flea Remedies

-Flea bites trigger inflammation, itching and anemia due to blood loss to the parasitic insect in pets.
-However, its clear that fleas also bite humans.
+Flea bites trigger inflammation, itching, and anemia due to blood loss to the parasitic insect in pets—however, it’s clear that fleas also bite humans.

-An adult flea can jump about 150x its height but they’ll also easily move around by hitchhiking on humans and pets – mainly cats and dogs while moving around the house or yard.
+An adult flea can jump about 150x its height, but they’ll also easily move around by hitchhiking on humans and pets – mainly cats and dogs while moving around the house or yard.

 Where Do Fleas Bite Humans?

 So, is this the case for humans?
-Well, in this post, I’ve tackled this highly itchy question “where do fleas bite humans?”
+Well, in this post, I’ve tackled this highly itchy question, “where do fleas bite humans?”